ivanursul/ivanursul/articles/java/open-source-collections.md

 More information about Maven, and how to use it, you can find in this <a href="https://maven.apache.org/">article</a>.

-Below, you can find some Interfaces from Package it.unimi.dsi.fastutil, supported by *FastUtil*.
+Below, you can find some Interfaces from Package it.unimi.dsi.fastutil, supported by FastUtil.
 For further information feel free to check the <a href="http://fastutil.di.unimi.it/docs/overview-summary.html">official website</a>:
 <table>
   <tr>
     <th>Interfaces</th>